Anastasia Stanko: Biography

+Early career

-Born in Nyzhniv, Tlumach Raion, Ivano-Frankivsk Oblast and after graduating the Lviv University, Stanko worked as journalist for the Pershyi and TVi.
+Born in Nyzhniv, Tlumach Raion, Ivano-Frankivsk Oblast, after graduating the Lviv University Stanko worked as journalist for the Pershyi and TVi.
 In 2013 she became one of the founders of Hromadske TV where she currently works.

+Since the early days of anti-government protests against the Yanukovych regime in Ukraine in late 2013, Stanko covered the events streaming hours of video.
+In March 2014 she worked in Crimea covering the so-called referendum and annexation of the peninsula by Russia.

+Kidnapping by Russian troops and their proxies

-On June 14, 2014 at around 12:30 pm she was detained for four hours by the Russian Border Troops when she accidentally crossed the Russia–Ukraine border in the settlement of Milove, Luhansk Oblast (Ukraine).
+On June 14, 2014 at around 12:30 pm Stanko was detained for four hours by the Russian Border Troops when she accidentally crossed the Russia–Ukraine border in the settlement of Milove, Luhansk Oblast (Ukraine).
 After her detention, Stanko was handed over to the Ukrainian authorities with the request to pay a fine of 3,000 rubles and delete any photo and video materials.
-On June 16, 2014 "Stop censorship" organized a press-conference in Kharkiv to which was invited Anastasia Stanko to share her experience.
-In her interview to ATN television broadcasting company she stated that there wasn't any border identification between Ukraine and Russia.
+On June 16, 2014 "Stop censorship" organized a press-conference in Kharkiv to which Anastasia Stanko was invited to share her experience.
+In her interview to the ATN television broadcasting company she stated that there wasn't any border identification between Ukraine and Russia.